Query Fan Out – the key to AI/LLM Visibility

 Marketers love a new theory.
 The latest?
-That large language models (LLMs) like ChatGPT and Perplexity are recognizing, rewarding, and even prioritizing “brands” — and if you’re invisible in these results, you must need more PR, more Wikipedia citations, or special schema.
+That large language models (LLM Search Tools) like ChatGPT and Perplexity are recognizing, rewarding, and even prioritizing “brands” — and if you’re invisible in these results, you must need more PR, more Wikipedia citations, or special schema.
 Let’s be clear: that’s complete nonsense.

 You’ve probably sat through pitches or LinkedIn hot takes blaming everything from missing schema markup to a lack of Reddit mentions or PR.
 But here’s the truth: your brand’s invisibility in ChatGPT or Perplexity search has nothing to do with Schema, LLMS.txt, or classic link-building.